quicwg/base-drafts/draft-ietf-quic-http.md

 An HTTP/QUIC implementation MAY impose a limit on the maximum size of the header it will accept on an individual HTTP message.
 This limit is conveyed as a number of octets in the `SETTINGS_MAX_HEADER_LIST_SIZE` parameter.
-The size of an header block is calculated based on the uncompressed size of header fields, including the length of the name and value in octets plus an overhead of 32 octets for each header field.
+The size of a header list is calculated based on the uncompressed size of header fields, including the length of the name and value in octets plus an overhead of 32 octets for each header field.
 Encountering a message header larger than this value SHOULD be treated as a stream error of type `HTTP_EXCESSIVE_LOAD`.